 Whilst short term the freighter market is enjoying a Covid-induced spike, its likely duration will depend to a large extent on how long passenger traffic takes to recover.

-Data for this freighter analysis comes from our intelligence platform, IBA.iQ, free trials of which are available here.
+Data for this freighter analysis comes from our intelligence platform, IBA.iQ, system demonstrations of which are available here.
 Please get in touch with Mike.Yeomans@iba.aero if you have any questions relating to the session or the services we offer.